neherlab/pangraph/docs/docs/glossary.md

 #### Block / Pancontig

 A contiguous interval of sequence that compresses a linear multiple sequence alignment and represents a single vertex within a pangraph.
-It is summarized by a consensus sequence, along with the polymorphisms needed for each genome to reconstruct the true sequence.
+It is summarized by a consensus sequence, along with the mutations needed for each genome to reconstruct the true sequence.

 ![img](./assets/t1_blocks.png)